Now taking consultations for surgery in 2026

 What is a Breast Lift?

 In some cases, fat grafting (fat transfer) may be combined with a breast lift to restore volume without the need for implants.
-This can help refine the breast shape while tackling both breast sagging and volume loss.
+This can help refine the breast shape while tackling both breast ptosis and volume loss.

-Who Should Consider a Breast Lift?
+Who Could Consider a Breast Lift?

-• Women who have experienced breast sagging due to ageing, pregnancy, breastfeeding, or weight loss.
+• Women who have experienced breast ptosis.

 • Those whose nipples point downward or sit below the breast fold or breast crease.